 Some devices come with 3G wireless and others just have Wi-Fi.

-It is likely that touchscreen will eventually become one of the standard ebook reader features, but for now it is something that only a few devices have.
-There are two types of touchscreen ereaders.
-Some touchscreens require a layer over the E Ink screen like Sony's touchscreen ereaders.
-The other type uses a Wacom tablet or similar technology that requires the use of a stylus
+It is likely that touchscreens will eventually become one of the standard ebook reader features, but for now it is something that not all devices have.
+There are several types of touchscreen ereaders.
+Some touchscreens work with your fingers like Sony's touchscreen ereaders.
+The other type uses a Wacom tablet or similar technology that requires the use of a stylus.

 What is comes down to is this: Ask yourself what's more important, text contrast and clarity or touchscreen with on-screen highlighting and note-taking.
 And if you go with a Wacom, consider the fact that you'll have to use a stylus to utilize the touchscreen capabilities.